fetchai/cosmpy/docs/index.md

-CosmPy is a Python library for interacting with Cosmos-based blockchains.
+CosmPy is a Python library for interacting with Cosmos-based blockchain networks.

-* A simplified API interacting with Cosmos-SDK blockchains.
+* A simplified API for querying, sending transactions, etc., to Cosmos-SDK based blockchains.
 * Easy interface for deploying and interacting with Cosmwasm smart contracts.
 * Access to low-level ledger APIs for advanced use-cases.